rohitc24/InternShip/todo_app/README.md

-# RUn by the command "npm run dev"
+# Run by the command "npm run dev"